Welcome

 Do you want personalized instruction in the craft of writing fiction?

-Pen & Paper Lessons are like private music lessons – only we are dealing with words, paragraphs, and pages instead of notes, clefs, and musical phrases.
+Lessons are the equivalent of private music lessons - only we are dealing with words, paragraphs, and pages instead of notes, clefs, and musical phrases.

-To find out more, click on the link below.
+To find out more about Lessons, click on the link below.